 This is going to be the most polarizing characteristic for people.
 In most instances we find our customers will prefer one over the other.
 In general artists tend to favor a matte surface which would describe most of our fine art papers while a photographer, unless they are shooting fine art photography, tend toward glossy or luster papers.

 There is no right answer to which is better, but you may want to consider the following: Glossy papers tend to give the image more pop or contrast.
 Images with a lot of blacks and dark tones may look better.
-The paper usually will be very smoother in texture so in combination with its glossy levels, you will want to stick with higher resolution, high quality images.
+The paper usually will have little texture so in combination with its glossy levels, you will want to stick with higher resolution, high quality images.

 Matte papers on the other hand tend to be more natural and less distracting as a result of light reflecting off the surface of the print.
-The tones don’t have as much pop but you still will get good contrast as long as the image being printed has good contrast.
+The tones may not have as much perceived pop but you still will get good contrast as long as the image itself has good contrast.
 Brighter, airier images with a lot of bright colors tend to take advantage of matte the best.

 The important thing is to test both types since you may find you unexpectedly like one over there other.